 IRAs and qualified plans create a unique planning challenge in that these assets are subject to income tax when received by the beneficiary (this is discussed more fully under Planning for Tax Qualified Plans).
-One way to help reduce the tax impact is to structure these accounts to provide the longest term payout possible; deferring income tax as long as possible minimizes the overall tax impact and allows the account to grow tax free.
+One way to help reduce the tax impact is to structure these accounts to provide the longest term payout possible for certain beneficiaries; deferring income tax as long as possible minimizes the overall tax impact and allows the account to grow tax free.

-To achieve this maximum ‘stretch-out’, you should name individuals who are young (e.g., children or grandchildren) as the designated beneficiary of your tax-qualified plans and, significantly, the beneficiary should take only those minimum distributions that are required by law.
-The younger the beneficiary, the smaller these required minimum distributions.
 By naming a trust as the beneficiary of your tax-qualified plans, you can ensure that the beneficiary defers the income and that these assets remain protected from creditors or a former son or daughter-in-law.
-We recommend that this trust be a stand-alone Retirement Trust (separate from your revocable living trust and other trusts) to ensure that it accomplishes your objectives while also ensuring the maximum tax deferral and creditor protection permitted under the law.
+We recommend that this trust be a stand-alone Retirement Trust (separate from your revocable living trust and other trusts) to ensure that it accomplishes your objectives while also ensuring the maximum creditor protection permitted under the law.
 This trust can either pay out the required minimum distribution to the beneficiary or it can accumulate these distributions and pay out trust assets pursuant to the standard you set in advance (e.g., for higher education, etc.).

 Don’t overlook the planning for your lifetime of savings in your IRA or retirement plan.
 Protect your earnings from the creditors of your child, or from a son-in-law or daughter-in-law, and preserve some income tax deferral for your loved ones.
 Contact us today to get started on creating a plan to give you and your family protection and peace of mind.